-Finding: All 16 youth felt that there are adequate supplies in the classroom.
+Finding: All 10 youth felt that there are adequate supplies in the classroom.

-Question #22: Are you provided with adequate school supplies in the hall for homework?
+Question #22: Are you provided with adequate school supplies in the Hall for homework?

-Finding: All 16 youth interviewed felt there are adequate supplies when needed for homework.
+Finding: All 10 youth interviewed felt there are adequate supplies when needed for homework.

-Question #23: Describe your relationship to school, hall staff, and probation.
+Question #23: Describe your relationship to school, Hall staff, and probation.

-Finding: All 16 youth felt the relationship with the school and hall staff was good, ok, or fair; the 16 youth felt that staff members were cool, adequate, and that staff makes you feel comfortable.
-All 16 youth felt that their probation officer was good.
+Finding: All 10 youth felt the relationship with the school and Hall staff was good, ok, or fair; the 10 youth felt that staff members were cool, adequate, and that staff makes you feel comfortable.
+All 10 youth felt that their Probation Officer was good.

-Question #24: Is there anything else you would like to share with us as a result of our visit?
+Question #24: Is there anything else you would like to share with us because of our visit?
 What works well, and what needs attention or correction?